Did you know?

 Today, the princess has cast off her chic image, as shifting populations and an economic downturn in the area have frayed her once fine clothes.

-But Melville still boasts a terrific location – close to town, close to 2 universities (the University of the Witwatersrand and the University of Johannesburg) and with the lovely Melville Koppies Nature Reserve on its doorstep.
+But Melville still boasts a terrific location – close to town, close to two universities (the University of the Witwatersrand and the University of Johannesburg) and with the lovely Melville Koppies Nature Reserve on its doorstep.

 Melville still comes alive at night, when students pack the place and visitors wander down its main artery – 7th Street – choosing between cocktails at Buzz 9, great food at Lucky Bean or simply browsing through the many bookshops and antique shops that line the streets.